S3-working-group/s3-practical-guide/slides.md

 ![right,fit](img/meetings/governance-meeting.png)

-Groups of people meet at regular intervals to create and evolve agreements relating to matters they are accountable for.
+Groups of people meet at regular intervals to create and evolve agreements relating to drivers they are accountable for.

 A governance meeting is usually: